eilvelia/tdl/README.md

-If an exception is thrown inside your event listener, it is emitted as the `'error'` event (other things like invalid client options or potential internal errors can also be emitted as `'error`').
+If an exception is thrown inside your event listener, it is emitted as the `'error'` event (other things like invalid client options or potential internal errors can also be emitted as `'error'`).
 Ideally, you should always have a listener on `client.on('error')`, otherwise an unhandled promise rejection will appear.